-Denmead Junior School is a three-form entry school serving the children in the Denmead Community and beyond, organised into lower/upper school phases with equal mixed ages classes in both phases.
+Denmead Junior School serves the children in the Denmead Community and beyond.
 The majority of children transfer from Denmead Infant school at the end of year 2.
-As such, the Governing Body believe that the Behaviour Policy should be underpinned by the Mission statement of the school which came about through the Vision Evening held at the school in October 2014, which was shaped by parents, staff, governors and children of the school.
+As such, the Governing Body believe that the Behaviour Policy should be underpinned by the Vision and Values of the school.